 The Municipality shall not require bargaining unit employees to use their personal vehicles for municipal work.
-However, if a bargaining unit employee uses a personal vehicle for municipal work, the Municipality shall reimburse the employee in accordance with Policy & Procedure 76-1at the rate of fifty-eight and one-half cents (\$.585) per mile or the rate established by the IRS for mileage deductions, whichever is higher.
+However, if a bargaining unit employee uses a personal vehicle for municipal work, the Municipality shall reimburse the employee in accordance with Policy & Procedure 76-1 at the most current rate established by the IRS for mileage deductions.